State basketball: Centura battles early adversity, wins first girls basketball title

 Centura held a 35-32 lead at the end of the third quarter after holding St. Cecilia to just two points in the stanza.

-It came down to the wire in the fourth, and while free throws cost Centura early in the game, they sank four in a row in the last 52 seconds to finish the game on on a 4-0 run to win 9 a.m. title game.
+It came down to the wire in the fourth, and while free throws cost Centura early in the game, they sank four in a row in the last 52 seconds to win the 9 a.m. title game.

+“It’s everything,” Centura coach Laethion Brown said.
+“This is a fairly storied girls basketball program.
+I tell people all of the time.
+If you’re a 1,000 point scorer for Centura, you don’t even crack the top ten.

 People are also reading…